1. Home

 Devoting a sum based on hearsay will not help you.
 Choosing the right asset allocation based on your risk profile is the right approach.
 Asset allocation is a tactic where you spread your surplus amount across assets such as stocks, FDs, cash, gold, and others to balance your risks and rewards.

 No two people will have the same asset allocations despite the same financial goals.
-For example, Investor A with higher risk tolerance allocates more money to equity than FDs and bonds and Investor B with low risk tolerance allocates more to FDs and bonds and less to equity investments.
+For example, Investor A, with higher risk tolerance, allocates more money to equity than FDs and bonds.
+With low-risk tolerance, Investor B allocates more to FDs and bonds and less to equity investments.

 Does this mean just allocating is enough?
 No. Getting the asset allocation right is vital.
 That’s why asset allocation plays an important role in portfolio management.